caitsimop/caitlin-academic/content/authors/admin/_index.md

 email: ""

 # Highlight the author in author lists? (true/false)
-highlight_name: false
+highlight_name: true
 ---

-Nelson Bighetti is a professor of artificial intelligence at the Stanford AI Lab.
-His research interests include distributed robotics, mobile computing and programmable matter.
-He leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
+I am a Postdoctoral Associate in Bioinformatics in the Northomics lab at the University of Ottawa.
+Co-supervised by Dr Daniel Figeys and Dr Mathieu Lavallee-Adam, I'm currently studying the effects of drugs on the gut microbiome using metaproteomics.
+I'm interested in creating user-friendly bioinformatics tools for specialized data analysis.

-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Sed neque elit, tristique placerat feugiat ac, facilisis vitae arcu.
-Proin eget egestas augue.
-Praesent ut sem nec arcu pellentesque aliquet.
-Duis dapibus diam vel metus tempus vulputate.
+I'm also extremely passionate about science communication and outreach.
+I love volunteering as a mentor promoting gender equality in STEM fields, and promoting science literacy through open conversations and classroom visits.

-{{< icon name="download" pack="fas" >}} Download my {{< staticref "media/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.
+{{< icon name="download" pack="fas" >}} Click here to download  my {{< staticref "media/resume.pdf" "newtab" >}}CV{{< /staticref >}}.